PluieElectrique/fimfic-comment-tweaks/README.md

 * Comment collapsing: Collapse a comment and all of its "descendants"
     * "Oldest First" ordering: Collapses the comment, its replies, replies to those replies, and so on
-    * "Newest First" ordering: Collapses the comment, comments that it replied to, comment that those comments replied to, and so on
+    * "Newest First" ordering: Collapses the comment, comments it replied to, comment those comments replied to, and so on

 * Forward hiding: Clicking and expanding a link to a "forward" comment will hide the original comment
-    * "Oldest First" ordering: Expanding a callback (in the header of a comment) will hide the original comment
+    * "Oldest First" ordering: Expanding a callback (in the header of a comment) hides the original comment
-    * "Newest First" ordering: Expanding a quote link (in the body of a comment) will hide the original comment
+    * "Newest First" ordering: Expanding a quote link (in the body of a comment) hides the original comment

 ### Quote links